Aaron98990/ways-of-the-game/restarts.md

 - [The player provokes a confrontation by blocking the opponent from getting the ball to restart play.
 The player should be cautioned.](https://youtu.be/5OJfbYQtKtk?t=4061)
 - [The player provokes a confrontation by holding onto the ball.
 The player should be cautioned.](https://youtu.be/5eRf_iP_zK8?feature=shared&t=567)

 The referee channel has a list of 21 videos of examples of this that are available [here](https://www.youtube.com/playlist?list=PL4OiywE4asSeoUa31AgCWC5tauGkE4uFj).
-A referee may be able to give a public warning before giving a caution, especially in cases with limited tactical impact (e.g. kicking the ball towards the goal after offside is called when in/near the penalty area or the losing team wasting their own time).
+A referee may be able to give a public warning before giving a caution, especially in cases with limited tactical impact (e.g. kicking the ball towards the goal after offside is called when in/near the penalty area or the losing team wasting their own time) but never when they claim they have the right to be there [like in this video](https://youtu.be/8TvZw_QvGtg?feature=shared&t=4m33s).

 ## After ball is in play